ahuactl/CS-11-Notes/oct11.md

 ## The Environment
 The environment primarly **consists** of:
-- abstract word of values
+- abstract world of values
 - cloud with values
 - call stack
     -  call stack contains frames